Should I Watch..? The Italian Job (1969)

 The film goes from being a kooky comic caper to a thrilling and inventive car chase through some beautiful Italian scenery - all of it done for real.
 The chase is so good that you completely forget about the first half as you cheer on the crooks and find yourself helplessly singing Jones' wonderful soundtrack in full voice.
 If you're British (like I am) then the film's effect is profound, the celluloid equivalent of hearing your national anthem.
 It's bright, colourful and full of life and also has one of the best endings of any film in history.

 - Fiat donated the film makers dozens of cars, hoping that they would replace the Minis in the movie as Mini's owners, BMC, had declined to loan them any vehicles.
 Fiat also allowed them to film at their factory where the famous roof-top race track scene was shot.

 - The civil authorities in Turin also refused them permission to close the roads to allow shooting.
 However, the Mafia stepped in and shut the roads down anyway - meaning the traffic jam seen in the film and people's reaction to it was real.

 - This marked the debut film appearances for Robert Powell (playing Yellow, one of the gang) and Frank Kelly who makes an uncredited appearance as a prison officer.
-Kelly is more famous for playing Father Jack Hackett in the 90's TV comedy Father Ted.
+Kelly is more famous for playing the alcoholic, foul-mouthed Father Jack Hackett in the 90's TV comedy Father Ted.